Skip to content

 So, yeah, very sweaty.

-In the rare moments the car in front of me moved forward, it took a few seconds to lift my foot off the ground, put the bike in gear, let out the clutch, give the engine gas, and move forward as well.
-After doing this a few times, I felt lazy and decided there was no reason to rush to keep up, so I hung back until there was a decent amount of ground to cover … which was a good decision because otherwise I would’ve been hit by a truck.
+In the rare moments the car in front of me inched forward, it would take a few seconds to lift my foot off the ground, put the bike in gear, let out the clutch, twist the throttle a bit, and move forward as well.
+After doing this for (what seemed like) the millionth time, I decided there was no reason to keep up, so I hung back a while until there was a decent amount of ground to cover … which was a good decision because otherwise I would’ve been hit by a truck.

 Driving towards me in the opposite lane, a truck nonchalantly drifted into the gap ten feet in front of me.
 I froze as it crossed my lane and, maintaining its speed, slammed into the convenience store to my right with enough force to lift the rear wheels into the air.